 Currently 98 percent of Canadian wines are produced in two provinces, Ontario and British Columbia.
 Nova Scotia, Prince Edward Island and Quebec also produce wine.

 Ontario has a cool weather climate.
 Wineries located in Niagara-on-the-Lake have the advantage of warming temperatures from the surrounding bodies of water.
-You'll notice wind fans scattered throughout many vineyards.
-These fan are typically used during the late fall and during the spring.
+You will notice wind fans scattered throughout many vineyards.
+These fans are typically used during late fall and spring.
 In some areas they are utilized during the winter.
 The fans can push the cold air near the ground out and replace it with slightly warmer air above the vineyard.
 During the winter these fans may make the difference in preventing the loss of certain vines such as Merlot.